jareddantis/unbrick_8960/README.md

 This tool is designed to repair devices with the Qualcomm chip MSM8960.
 It only works with devices that are stuck in QDLOAD (`05c6:9008`) / SDBOOT (`05c6:9025`) mode.
-Windows users, please see `readme-win.txt`.

 ## How do I use it?

-1. Connect device to USB port on a Linux PC. **Not tested under Windows via USB redirection!**
+1. Connect device to USB port on a Linux PC.
 2. Run `sudo ./unbrick.sh` in a terminal.
+Make sure it is executable.
 3. Follow on screen instructions.

 ## What does it do?

-This tool will detect device in QDLOAD mode and switch to DMSS protocol and upload a hex (converted to bin for this purpose).
+This tool will detect device in QDLOAD mode, switch to DMSS protocol and upload a hex (converted to bin for this purpose).

-The hex is then executed and the device switches to Streaming Protocol, at this point we write a .mbn file to the internal emmc chip, at the end of the emmc write process the device then reboots.
+The hex is then executed and the device switches to Streaming Protocol, at this point we write a .mbn file to the internal eMMC chip, at the end of the emmc write process the device then reboots.

-After the reboot re-running brixfix with detect the device in the second stage for repair, the device's emmc is accssable as an SD card, we then write back the damaged parts of the bootchain.
+After the reboot re-running `unbrick.sh` with detect the device in the second stage for repair, the device's eMMC is accessible as an SD card, we then write back the damaged parts of the bootchain.

 You must write a new partition table or the device will always boot in SD card mode.